Five Years a Mother

 I was scared when I met you.

 I compare myself too much.
 I watch other moms do it all with grace while I’m barely getting us out the door.
 I drop you off at Mimi’s, then sprint into work, always frazzled, always late.
 I wonder why it’s so hard for me.
 Is it hard for them, too?
-Do they lose their patience and then choke on guilt like I do?
+Do they lose their patience and choke on guilt like I do?
 Do they question if they’re doing it right?

 Maybe they wonder, too.

-Sure, you throw tantrums, but you’re soft at your core.
+Yes, you throw tantrums, but you’re soft at your core.
 You’re sweet.
 Funny.
 Observant.
 You belt out songs with the wrong lyrics but all the right joy.
 You hold things gently.
 You apologize when something breaks.
 You think before you act.

 I hope you always ask questions.
 I hope you always say, “I missed you, Mommy,” when I get home from work.
 I hope you always wear your heart out in the open.
 Don’t ever stop being soft in a world that will try to harden you.